sportnginlegacy/hubstats/README.md

  Run `rails generate hubstats:install`.

- Configure `octokit.yml` with your Github information.
+ Configure `octokit.yml` with your GitHub information.

  Run `rake hubstats:install:migrations`.

- Run `rake hubstats:setup` to run the necessary migrations and start pulling data from Github.
+ Run `rake hubstats:setup` to run the necessary migrations and start pulling data from GitHub.

  Add 'mount Hubstats::Engine => "/hubstats"' to your apps routes file.

 ## Configuration
 ### Authentication
-Hubstats needs Github credentials to access your repositories, these can be setup in one of two ways:
+Hubstats needs GitHub credentials to access your repositories, these can be setup in one of two ways:

 #### Configuring the `octokit.yml`
 Add your GitHub API token (called `access_token`) or ClientID and Secret to `octokit.yml`.